- 2016 Vintage Report

 The remaining vine development continued in the long-term average and we could expect a harvest beginning from early October.
 Then, however, the unexpected happened: at the end of August / beginning of September an unpredictable heat period began, which gave more energy to maturity, the sugar storage and the acid reduction – however, some grapes were also affected by sunburn, which slightly reduced yields.
 In the middle of September we began with the harvest of Frühburgunder, with considerable losses in yield but a wonderful quality at flavor and color.
 After a few days break we went on with the early varieties Müller-Thurgau, Sauvignon Blanc and the first Riesling for sparkling wine.
 Following the annual Hattenheimer event “Naturpur”, the Riesling and Spätburgunder harvest began.
 In dry, fantastic conditions, we were able to harvest very healthy, aromatic grapes.
 Even though the quantity was somewhat lower, as expected, we were very satisfied with the qualitative result.
 Due to the long-lasting drought, there was hardly any putrefaction, which also made it more difficult to harvest noble specialties.
 After intensive selections at the beginning of November, we were still able to harvest different Auslese from VDP.GROSSE LAGE.

-The highlight, which we have been waiting for since 2012 was in the night from 4.12. to 5.12.: In the morning at 5 o’clock the harvest of our ice wine.
+The highlight, which we have been waiting for since 2012, happened in the night from 4th to 5th December: In the morning at 5 o’clock the harvest of our ice wine.
 All helping hands have brought the frozen grapes at -7.5 ° as soon as possible to the estate.
 A wonderfully intense wine is the super result.
 2016 will be remembered as a year of extremes.

 2015 Vintage Report